 Kristina’s research focuses on the use of IT and data in firms, with an emphasis on organizational design and strategy, including delegation, vertical integration, diversification, competition and supply chain linkages.
 She enjoys Special Sworn Status at the U.S. Census Bureau but is constantly looking for new and better data on the types of IT investments and IT-related practices that firms are pursuing and how they structure themselves to take advantage of them.

-Research themes: Innovation and technological change, information technology, corporate strategy, organizational economics, industrial organization, supply chain management.
+Research themes: Innovation and technological change, digitization, information technology, corporate strategy, organizational economics, managerial decision-making, industrial organization.

 Awards and Grants: